todo-lab-nifs/MEGA/README.md

 + write_data: write all the data necessary for job succession
 + order_particle: order particles for fast computation
 + satellite: finite Larmor radius effects for flag_FLR=.TRUE.
-+ push_particle: drift kinetc equation of motion of energetic particles
++ push_particle: drift kinetic equation of motion of energetic particles
 + bcptcl: boundary condition of energetic particles
 + mhd: MHD equations and time integration
 + com_particle: PIC particle data is transferred to the next MPI domain